This is the multi-page printable view of this section. Click here to print.

 To create a PrivateLink Endpoint, follow these steps.

-1. All Services > Compute > Cloud Functions Click the menu.
-Go to the Service Home page of Cloud Functions.
+1. Click the All Services > Compute > Cloud Functions menu.
+1. Go to the Service Home page of Cloud Functions.

-2. On the Service Home page, click the Cloud Functions menu.
-It navigates to the Function list page.
+2. On the Service Home page, click the Function menu.
+2. Go to the Function list page.

-5. Click the Add button of PrivateLink Endpoint in Configure Private Connection.
-Add PrivateLink Endpoint popup opens.
+5. Click the Add button in Private connection configuration of PrivateLink Endpoint.
+5. Add PrivateLink Endpoint The popup window opens.

-6. PrivateLink Service Add in the popup window, after entering PrivateLink Service ID and Alias information, click the Confirm button.
+6. Add PrivateLink Service in the popup window, after entering the PrivateLink Service ID and Alias information, click the Confirm button.

-7. When the popup notifying creation opens, click the Confirm button.
-In the Configuration tab’s Private connection configuration, the PrivateLink Endpoint information is displayed.
+7. When the popup indicating creation opens, click the Confirm button.
+7. Configuration tab’s Private connection configuration displays PrivateLink Endpoint information.

 CategoryDetailed description